NVIDIA/numba-cuda/docs/source/reference/cache_hints.rst

 These functions provide explicit control over caching behavior for memory operations.
 They generate PTX instructions with cache policy hints that can optimize specific memory access patterns.
-All functions support arrays or pointers with integer and floating-point types (bitwidths 8, 16, 32, 64, or 128).
+All functions support arrays or pointers with all bitwidths of signed/unsigned integer and floating-point types.

 .. seealso:: `Cache Operators
    <https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#cache-operators>`_